LibreEngineer/LuaCAM/README.md

 - "*.machinespec" = defines a machine's capabilities as well as its gcode
 - "*.toolpath" = an IR (Intermediate Representation) format for gcode
   - designed to replace gcode for linuxCNC machines, for easy "shop-floor" programming
-  - provides standard api & environment that is homogeneous across machines
+  - provides standard api & environment that is homogeneous across machines,
+    - to eliminate uncertainty